+The Brussels SAMU Social reception centre (which provides emergency care and medical attention to the homeless) opened its Haren centre on Monday.
 The group of reception centres now has a maximum capacity of 1,300 homeless places.

 On Monday night, 68 homeless people spent the night at the Haren centre.